-The goal of California's coastal watershed restoration program is to assist in the recovery of salmon and steelhead trout populations.
+The goal of California Department of Fish and Game, Fisheries Restoration Grant Program (FRGP) is to assist in the recovery of salmon and steelhead trout populations.
 The desire to restore salmon and steelhead trout populations in California watersheds represents a sweeping societal challenge.
 Achieving this goal will require a process to identify and guide restoration actions and the resources needed to carry them out.
-Ideally, the process of identifying and guiding restoration actions would; 1) identify the types of restoration actions needed to improve stream habitat for salmon and steelhead trout, 2) identify where restoration actions may be most effective, 3) determine how much restoration is required to bring about a population response and 4) implement procedures for evaluating the success of restoration actions in meeting objectives.
+Ideally, the process of identifying and guiding restoration actions would; 1) identify the types of restoration actions needed to improve stream habitat for salmon and steelhead trout, 2) identify where restoration actions may be most effective, 3) determine how much restoration is required to bring about a population response within watersheds or sub-watersheds, and 4) implement procedures for evaluating the success of restoration actions in meeting objectives.